Does transparency make the work too easy for students?

 Also check the videos, podcasts, example assignments and resources on the TILT Examples and Resources webpage, including these publications:

 - Winkelmes, M. (2019).
 How to Use the Transparency Framework.
 In Winkelmes, M., Boye, A., and Tapp, S., eds.
 Transparent Design in Higher Education Teaching and Leadership.
-Stylus Publishing.
+Routledge.

 What other ways can I offer transparent instruction, in addition to assignment design?